Cicadidae: Life cycle

-Cicadas are generally separated into two categories based on their adult emergence pattern.
+Cicadas can be separated into two categories based on their adult emergence pattern.
 Annual cicadas remain underground as nymphs for two or more years and the population is not locally synchronized in its development, so that some adults mature each year or in most years.
-Periodical cicadas also have multiple-year life cycles but emerge in synchrony or near synchrony in any one location and are absent as adults in the intervening years.
-The most well-known periodical cicadas, genus Magicicada, emerge as adults every 13 or 17 years.
+Periodical cicadas also have multiple-year life cycles but emerge in synchrony or near synchrony in any one location and are absent as adults in the intervening years; this is thought to be a defence strategy against predation.
+The best-known periodical cicadas, genus Magicicada, emerge as adults every 13 or 17 years.